 If you do not know, I am a full-time travel blogger who quit his corporate career in England, moved to India in 2016 and started this blog.
 Since then, I’ve only been travelling and writing about my journeys.
 You can read more about it here: my Travel Blogging Journey

 So yea, after exploring pretty much every corner in Himachal Pradesh, I chose Sethan to open my first camping in Manali venture (I’ve plans to open at more locations).
 Needless to say, there must be something special about the place.

 You can find more about Footloosecamps on our website as well as see some photos and reviews on FootlooseCamp’s Instagram page.

 Here’s another article I’ve written for more details: Camping in Sethan.

 How does spending a night surrounded by lush green meadows and beautiful mountains sound?
 Lovely, isn’t it?
 Located approximately 12 km away, Solang Valley offers one of the best places for camping in Manali.

 And if you’re into adventure activities, Solang Valley has a lot of thrill and adrenaline rush to offer, with activities like zorbing, paragliding, trekking, and ATV rides.

 There are many flat surfaces around Solang Valley where you can pitch your tent and enjoy a camping experience.
 Though Solang Valley, just like other places in Manali has got a little crowded in recent years, it is not hard to find a piece of land for yourself.

 So yea, stop thinking and go for it.
 Because at 2400 meters above sea level, a camping experience feels exhilarating to another level.

 If you love the sound of the gushing river, then camping near the Beas River would be an amazing experience.

-You can find Beas flowing from all the way from Rohtang Pass to Kullu, but the best patch for some camping experience is near Manali.
-Just keep driving next to river Bear for about 20km distance from the main town of Manali and find a flat surface that looks good to you.
+You can find Beas flowing all the way from Rohtang Pass to Kullu, but the best patch for some camping experience is near Manali.
+Just keep driving next to River Bear for about 20km distance from the main town of Manali and find a flat surface that looks good to you.